taofengliu/jeandle-jdk/jeandle-docs/contribution-guide.md

 Fork jeandle-jdk and/or jeandle-llvm, push commits to your forked repository, and create a pull request to the upstream repository.
 The title of a pull request must begin with one of the following labels to indicate the type of the pull request: fix, feat, docs, style, refactor, enhance, test, build, ci, chore, or revert.

 ### 3. Get a code review
 Jeandle Maintainers will regularly check for unreviewed pull requests.
-If a pull request has received more than one approval and all comments from Maintainers are resolved, it can be merged by any Committer.
+If a pull request has received more than one approval and all comments from Maintainers are resolved, it can be merged by any Committer/Maintainer.

 If your pull request has not received a response for days, you can find potential reviewers from [Maintainers list](https://github.com/jeandle/community/blob/main/MAINTAINERS.md) and get their attention by tagging them using @name in a comment.

-## How to Become a Committer
+## How to Become a Committer/Maintainer
-Committers are members of a community's project repository who can modify code, documents or accept contributions from other members.

-There is no strict protocol for becoming a committer.
-Typically, candidates are active contributors.
-If you have been continuously participating in Jeandle and made meaningful contributions, you may be recommended by existing committers and put to a vote among the commiter team.
+See [Membership Management](https://github.com/jeandle/community/blob/main/COMMUNITY_MEMBERSHIP.md#membership-management) for more information.